 - Asking relevant, high-priority research questions

-- Pursing what’s realistic as well as idealistic (too hard a push for ‘the best’ can become be the enemy of 'the good’)
+- Pursing what’s realistic as well as idealistic (too hard a push for ‘the best’ can easily become be the enemy of 'the good’)

 - High quality science, providing as strong evidence as possible